Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/eventcapabilties.md

 In many cases, parties use professionals to handle their data in Altinn.
 These professionals typically have many hundred or thousands of clients.

+## Requirments

+The following requirements is identified for the new event architecture in

+- It should be possible to subscribe to specific type of events.
+(Example alls ProcessComplete events for a given app)
+- It should be possible to go at least one year back.
+- The consumer will keep track on which events the consumer has processed
+- It should be possible to check

 ## Proposed Event Architecture

 To reduce complexity for clients and reduce lock in to a specific product the proposed solutions is to build a event component in Altinn Platform.

 The Event Component will expose REST-APIS.

 ### API Structure